physicslamb/Ising_Meson_Spectroscopy_on_a_Noisy_Digital_Quantum_Simulator_Data/README.md

 All files (except figures) are pickled binary files.

-Files labeled with Counts are nested dictionaries with labels for g values, step number, and qubit number.
+Files in raw_counts are nested dictionaries with labels for g values, step number, and qubit number.

-Files labeled with Data are arrays with a description of each cell in the first cell.
+Files in processed_data are arrays with a description of each cell in the first cell.